World ARC

 Boats

-The size limit for World ARC is larger than our other rallies: monohulls 12.19m to 24.38m (40-80 feet) and multihulls 12.19m to 19.81m (40-65 feet).
+The World ARC is open to monohulls from 12.19m to 24.38m (40–80 feet) and multihulls from 12.19m to 19.81m (40–65 feet).
+If your yacht falls outside these sizes, don’t worry — we’re happy to consider entries on a case-by-case basis.

 World ARC sailors on an excursion ashore on San Cristobal, Galapagos walking up a narrow path into the mountains